nearform/mira/docs/quick-start/README.md

 2. Install the required dependencies, as instructed by the specific sample you cloned.

-    Make sure you use supported version of the CDK (__1.49.1__) and all the required dependencies are included in your package.json file.
+    Make sure you use a supported version of the CDK (__1.49.1__) and all the required dependencies are included in your package.json file.
     For the full list go to [Mira Dependencies](#mira-dependencies)

    ℹ️ You may have to use `yarn` instead of `npm`.
 Check your sample project readme for instructions.